 OPSNET operations and delay data are updated daily for the previous day.

 The general public and other users without a login can access finalized OPSNET operations and delay data 20 days after the end of each month.
 Customers with a login can access preliminary data from the previous day’s activity.

 In 2008 the FAA revised the OPSNET methodology for reporting and tabulating air traffic counts and delays.
-The new methodology for reporting air traffic counts, which as was implemented on July 1, 2008, will improve the integrity and accuracy of traffic count reports.
-Historical OPSNET operations data dating back to FY 1990 have been converted to be consistent with the revised air traffic count reporting standards.
+The new methodology for reporting air traffic counts improved the integrity and accuracy of traffic count reports.
+Legacy OPSNET data dating back to FY 1990 have been standardized with the revised air traffic count reporting rules.

-• The FAA now reports delays for aircraft which accumulate 15 minutes or more holding delay throughout the entire route of flight.
+- The FAA now reports delays for aircraft which accumulate 15 minutes or more holding delay throughout the entire route of flight.
 Previous reporting rules recorded cumulative holding within each separate FAA facility.
-Each holding segment, for aircraft accumulating delay of 15 minutes or more, will be recorded as a delay.
+Each holding segment for aircraft accumulating a delay of 15 minutes or more is recorded as a delay.

-To allow for compatible comparison analysis, the historical OPSNET delay data dating back to FY 2000 have been converted to be consistent with the revised delay definitions.
-Airborne delays that were reported prior to October 1, 2008, which were allocated to airports and reported as “arrival delays” are now allocated to the ARTCC or TRACON that reported the delay.
+To allow for compatible comparison analysis, legacy OPSNET delay data dating back to FY 2000 have been standardized to meet the revised delay definitions.
+Airborne delays that were reported prior to October 1, 2008, and which were allocated to airports and reported as “arrival delays” are now allocated to the ARTCC or TRACON that reported the delay.

 - FAA Order JO 7210.3W Facility Operation and Administration establishes the procedures for tabulating and reporting facility air traffic counts in OPSNET.